Andy-Fraley/ccb_backup_and_bell_server/README.md

 - Requires Ansible 2.4 or newer
 - Expects Raspbian Server host/s

-There are 4 roles in this playbook:
+There are 5 roles in this playbook:

 ## raspbian_prep

 Ensures basic utilities are in place including pip (Python), git, ntp, zip, and aptitude.
 Upgrades all existing modules.
 Sets up NTP.

+## wireless

+Sets up wireless SSID and password in wpa_supplicant and reconfigures wlan0 interface.

+## tunnel

+Sets up a reverse tunnel between the Pi and ingomarchurch_org AWS EC2 instance.
+This allows access from the outside world, but with many layers of security.

 ## ccb_backup